wp-plugins/seamless-donations/readme.txt

 == Changelog ==

+= 4.0.1 =
+* **IMPORTANT:** Before upgrading from 3.3 or if you are experiencing problems upgrading from v3 to v4, [read this](http://zatzlabs.com/fixing-seamless-donations-4-0-updateactivation-problems/).
+* Added German translation
+* Fixed problem with Windows servers and long path names
+* Fixed multiple currency-related bugs
+* Fixed the giving level filter
+* Fixed "undefined index" error
+* Fixed bug where default fields didn't default properly
+* Fixed overly oppressive field sanitization
+* Full blog post on update fixes [here](http://zatzlabs.com/seamless-donations-4-0-1-includes-german-translation-and-bug-fixes/)

 = 4.0.0 =
 * Major update
-* **IMPORTANT:** Before upgrading from 3.3 or if you are experiencing problems upgrading from v3 to v4, [read this](http://zatzlabs.com/fixing-seamless-donations-4-0-updateactivation-problems/).
 * Added updated, modern UI
 * Funds and donors have now been implemented as custom post types.
 * Designed for extensibility with support for wide range of hooks